kowshika-n/kowshika-n.github.io/index.md

 I am highly skilled in Web Research, Data Analytics, Project Management.

-I also develop Automation scripts using Selenium, Python and JavaScript to test applications and scrape data from websites.
+I also develop Automation scripts using Selenium, Python, JavaScript, and PowerShell to scrape data and test web applications.

-I have worked on projects that entails data scraping, parsing, and normalizing large volumes of data.
-I can extract data from websites, Images, Videos, PDF files, XML documents, and many more formats.
-I can run multiple scrapers simultaneously to give most value in least amount of time.
-I can provide ouput data in any format the job requires.
+I have worked on projects that entail data scraping, parsing, and normalizing large volumes of data.
+I can extract data from websites, Images, Videos, PDF/XML/JSON files, and many more formats.
+I can run multiple scrapers simultaneously to give the most value in the least amount of time.
+I can provide output data in any format the job requires.

 I am open to a long-term as well as a short-term project.
-I have been working on large-scale data extraction projects and assure you I can handle your next big scraping project.
+I have been working on large-scale research and data mining projects and assure you I can handle your next big project.

 ---